googlefonts/fontheight/harfshapedfa/README.md

 Some glue and utilities to ease working with [`harfrust`](https://docs.rs/harfrust) and [`skrifa`](https://docs.rs/skrifa), continuing the tradition of confusing font-related crate names.

+> *This crate is not affiliated with `harfrust` or `skrifa`*

 ## What exciting features can you offer?

 - [`ShapingMeta`](https://docs.rs/harfshapedfa/latest/harfshapedfa/struct.ShapingMeta.html), to make creating & re-using [shaping plans](https://harfbuzz.github.io/shaping-plans-and-caching.html) easier
 - [`Location`](https://docs.rs/harfshapedfa/latest/harfshapedfa/struct.Location.html), a library-agnostic variable font location specifier, mapping axis names to values.
 Can be validated against a font
 - Conversion functions between script, language, and direction (to `harfrust` or OpenType types)

+The hope would be to see this crate eventually deprecated as the functionality/utilities provided here move into sensible locations in the major font libraries, like `harfrust`/`skrifa`/fontations.

 ## Usage